Kuzuha: Activities as singer

-Kuzuha released his first original song on September 28, 2021, through digital single "Contrail" (コントレイル), which he involved with the lyrics.
+Kuzuha released his first original song on September 28, 2021, a digital single "Contrail" (コントレイル), in which he was involved with the lyrics.
 It topped the Billboard Japan in downloaded song category.
-He held his first solo live event on November 10 (his birthday) where he announced his major debut under Virgin Music as well the release of album "Sweet Bite".
-In 2023, he released a single "Black Crack."
-The lead song was used as opening song for anime Good Night World.
+He held his first solo live event on November 10 (his birthday) where he announced his major debut under Virgin Music as well the release of an album, Sweet Bite.
+In 2023, he released a single, "Black Crack".
+The lead song was used as the opening song for anime Good Night World.

-As utaite, his most popular cover would be King, a song by Kanaria.
+As utaite, his most popular cover is "King", a song by Kanaria.
 The cover has exceeded 53 million views as of June 2025.

 On June 11, 2025, he held his first solo live stream concert to commemorate the 2 million subscribers milestone which he achieved in June 3.
 He was the first Japanese male VTuber and the first in Nijisanji to achieve this milestone.
-The concert, lasted for about an hour, included celebration messages from famous streamers he's been involved with, including Ryosuke Yamada.
+The concert, lasted for about an hour, included celebration messages from famous streamers he has been involved with, including Ryosuke Yamada.
 He also announced the release of his second digital single "Gimmie More" (ギミモ), which was written and composed by Nqrse.

 Chronoir

 Along with Kanae, another VTuber from Nijisanji, Kuzuha and Kanae has been known as Chronoir (Note: Stylized as "ChroNoiR";referred to in Japanese as Kuronowa (くろのわ)) even before the former officially joined Nijisanji.
 (Note: The two officially become "Chronoir" in July 17; Kuzuha officially joined Nijisanji in July 30.)
 The duo streamed let's play content together, and also appeared in events as singers.
 Kanae personally reached out to Kuzuha, who has played a lot with him, because there were not many male VTuber units during that time.
-The unit name was chosen among viewer's submission, which contains the Japanese and French for the word "black," both Kuzuha and Kanae's favorite color.
+The unit name was chosen among viewer's submission, which contains the Japanese and French for the word "black", both Kuzuha and Kanae's favorite color.
 Chronoir also perform as a duo signed under Nijisanji Records until 2024, where they moved to AccelNotes afterwards.
 The unit opened their official YouTube channel on December 31, 2019.
 A weekly program called "Chronoir Does Something" (くろのわーるがなんかやる, Kuronowaru ga Nanka Yaru) started in 2022.